 They are compact and light so you can easily carry several around with you when you’re out and about, and they don’t contribute to your washing.

 Absorbency: modern disposable nappies contain a highly absorbent material called polyacrylate.
 This is trapped inside the nappy layers and can absorb many times its own weight in liquid.
 When the polyacrylate gets wet it turns into gel, holding in the wetness in the process.

 Energy use: disposable nappies don’t use energy through repeated washing and drying.

 Cost: a major disadvantage of disposable nappies is the cost.
-Even though the cost of each individual nappy is low (around 7p for cheaper brands), it mounts up over time and you could be spending over £200 a year.
+Even though the cost of each nappy is low (around 7p for cheaper brands), it mounts up over time.
+You could be spending over £200 a year.

 Waste: if you opt for disposable nappies it is likely that you’ll be buying them for more than two years after the birth of your baby.
 During this time you could be throwing away over 4,000 disposable nappies.

 Which sort of nappy is better for the environment?